 Many students choose to work while enrolled in the DTA/MRP Program.
 The typical nursing student commits 60 hours per week to nursing school activities.
 Students should give serious thought and consideration to personal, family, and work obligations when planning for nursing school obligations.
-Students who are not able to commit enough time to these obligations have greater difficulty being successful and may be unsafe in clinical situations.
+Students who are not able to commit enough time to nursing school obligations have greater difficulty being successful and may be unsafe in clinical situations.
 The quality of the student learning experience will not be compromised to adjust to any student's employment demands.
 Special consideration will not be given to students with employment/class conflicts.

-As required by the Impaired Professional WAC 246-840-710(5)(b), students must be safe to practice during clinical by arriving rested and free of affects by alcohol or drugs, or by a mental, physical or emotional condition to the extent that there is an undue risk that he or she, as a nurse, would cause harm to him or herself or other persons; in order to maintain patient safety and to allow for learning.
+As required by the Impaired Professional WAC 246-840-710(5)(b), students must be safe to practice during clinical by arriving rested in order to maintain patient safety and to allow for learning.
 It is strongly recommended that students work no more than twelve (12) hours per week.
 It is also required that students, for safety reasons, do not work for at least 8 (eight) hours immediately prior to any clinical experience.
 If a student attends clinical without adequate rest (less than 8 hours between work and clinical), the student may be sent home and not allowed in the clinical setting for that day.